abhishekshah25/gmail-clone/README.md

 # gmail-clone

-The Gmail Clone is a web application that replicates some of the core functionalities of Gmail.

-The project aims to provide a user interface that mimics the look and feel of Gmail, offering features such as sending emails, managing inbox, composing emails and more.
+Welcome to the Gmail Clone project!
+This application aims to replicate the essential features of Gmail, providing users with a familiar interface for sending and receiving emails.

+Features:-

+Compose Emails: Create and send emails with an intuitive and user-friendly interface.

+Inbox and Sent Items: View received emails in the inbox and keep track of sent emails in the sent items.

+Responsive Design: Enjoy a seamless user experience on various devices with a responsive design.

 Tech Stack:-